TANZANIA - THE USAMBARA MOUNTAINS

 Deposit: £500.00

-Included in cost: Accommodation in twin rooms en-suite, all meals including picnic lunches, bottled water, transport throughout in 4x 4’s, all park entrance fees, and services of local guides and leaders.
+Included in cost: Accommodation in twin rooms en-suite, all meals (from dinner on Day 1 to lunch on Day 16) including picnic lunches, bottled water, transport throughout in 8-seater Toyota Landcruisers, camping equipment, porters, all park entrance fees, and services of local guides and leaders.

 Not included: International airfare, insurance, visa fee, departure tax, camera fees, drinks, tips and items of a personal nature.

 Accommodation: Ranges from simple to good – please remember we are visiting areas way off the regular tourist circuit, but all rooms have private bathrooms.
-We will also utilise camps for 3 nights at Magamba Forest in the West Usambaras in order to be closer to the birding action - all camping equipment is supplied.
+We will also utilise camps for 7 nights in order to be closer to the birding action - all camping equipment is supplied.

-Tour Code: This is a standard birding tour for anyone with a modest level of fitness.
-Long days in the field with early starts are expected, but walking is easy.
+Tour Code: This is a relatively adventurous birding tour requiring a medium level of fitness.
+Long days in the field with early starts are expected, but walking is usually easy.
+But there's one intensive walk on Day 10 at Bunduki in the Ulkugurus to get to the campsite.
 The weather will be predominantly hot and dry throughout the tour, but higher areas could see some precipitation.
 A fleece and raincoat will be needed for the mountains.
 Please note there are some long drives on this tour.
-Whilst camping for the 3 nights at Magamba Forest it will be quite cold so you will need to be prepared for this with thermal nightwear, but the camps location in the heart of the forest will ensure a fantastic experience.
+Whilst camping for 2 nights at Magamba Forest it will be quite cold so you will need to be prepared for this with thermal nightwear, but the camps location in the heart of the forest will ensure a fantastic experience.
 A visa is needed but this is now very easy to obtain as it is an E-Visa which you apply for online.
-And as of 31st January flights are a very resonable price and under £700.
+And as of January 2024 flights are a very resonable price and under £700, although this will fluctuate.